 There are many reasons why people perpetuate these various types of cascades.
 Many of these reasons have to do with a number of interrelated cognitive biases, which occur due to the way in which we process information and make decisions.

 The most notable of these biases is the availability heuristic, which causes people to rely more strongly on information that is easy for them to bring to mind.
 Essentially, in this case the availability heuristic means that the more frequently people hear a certain piece of information, the easier it is for them to access it mentally, and the more likely they are to believe it.

 A similar, related bias is the familiarity effect, which causes people to develop a positive attitude toward information that is familiar to them.
 Here too, the greater the exposure people have to a certain piece of information, the more they become likely to believe and promote it.

 Finally, another relevant cognitive bias is the bandwagon effect, which causes people to adopt a stance that is presented by others, due to people’s reliance on social cues when making decisions, and due to their desire to feel that they conform with the behavior of others in their community.

-Accordingly, availability entrepreneurs often utilize various tactics in order to increase the likelihood that an availability cascade will occur.
+Accordingly, availability entrepreneurs often utilize various tactics to increase the likelihood that an availability cascade will occur.
 Such tactics include actively promoting a certain stance in the media, making a certain idea more appealing to people, and ensuring that a certain concept is easy for people to repeat to others.